 An explanation of how effective the specific actions were in making progress toward the goal.

-Goal 2.
-Pine Ridge will increase the academic achievement of all students in ELA and Math.
-All of the actions were implemented to achieve this goal.
+The actions outlined in Goal One helped make progress toward the LEA's goal: Pine Ridge will increase the academic achievement of all students in ELA and Math.